vvviiimmm/vvviiimmm.github.io/_pages/cv.md

 Game development company.
 Participated in development of more than 20 shipped games, including three of them as a lead programmer.
 Had chance to do all kinds of work — developing engine internals, mentoring junior developers, drawing art, creating animations and sounds.

+PL: Lua, C++ and Python

 ---

 ### C++ Developer at AeroHills

 _July 2010 - December 2010_
 Game development company.
-Worked mainly on a game engine and a level editor for casual games.
+Worked mainly on a game engine and a level editor.

+PL: C++ and Python

 ---